-The Directors have conducted a regular robust review of the risks facing the Company and its investee companies.
+The Directors have conducted a regular robust assessment of the principal risks facing the Company, including those that would threaten its business model, future performance, solvency or liquidity.
 The Company maintains a Risk Register which is used to document the key risks considered to be pertinent to the Company and includes an assessment of the likelihood of certain events, their potential impact and the mitigating conditions which have been put in place to manage the impact of these events.
-The key risks which may impact the Company's business are set out in the Strategic Report on page 6.
+The key risks which may impact the Company's business are set out in the Strategic Report on page 15.
 The Investment Manager reports to the Directors on a regular basis in respect of the performance of the investee companies and cash flow forecasts setting out the returns the Company may expect to receive from its investments are reviewed.
-The key factors which determine the level of return the Company may receive from its investee companies are, the energy resource available to their renewable energy assets, the availability of the turbines. the amount of energy generated, the price of electricity and tariffs and the cost of operating the assets.
+The key factors which determine the level of return the Company may receive from its investee companies are, the energy resource available to their renewable energy assets, the availability of the turbines, the amount of energy generated, the price of electricity and tariffs and the cost of operating the assets.
 Regular consideration is given to these factors and the sensitivity of the cash flows to variances is assessed.